NoTbAd684/NoTbAd684/README.md

 ### Hi there 👋, my name is Kian M. Gharbi
 #### I am a student at Seneca Polytechnic
 I'm currently wrapping up my studies on the C language.
-Not much to say yet since I'm still relatively new to this but I'm hoping to update this place with projects and an extensive list of languages I have learnt in not time.
+Not much to say yet since I'm still relatively new to this but I'm hoping to update this place with projects and an extensive list of languages I have learnt soon.

 Skills: **<W.I.P.>**